10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 Chiquito is a flexible DSL (Domain Specific Language) designed to facilitate the creation and optimization of zero-knowledge proof (ZKP) circuits.
 The core idea behind Chiquito is that every zero-knowledge proof represents a program, and like any program, it can consist of multiple computations, forming what is known as the trace.
 These computations are verified against specific inputs, outputs, and intermediate values, collectively referred to as the witness.

-This section dives into the key aspects of Chiquito’s design, architecture, and its distinct features that make it a powerful tool for ZKP circuit development.
+This section dives into the key aspects of Chiquito’s design, architecture, and distinct features that make it a powerful tool for ZKP circuit development.

 #### 2.1 Step and Circuit